All Episodes

 Obama is where he is because of that.

-The news media and the Democrat Party got together again in from basically 2004 on did everything they could every day to drive Bush's approval numbers down to drive up hatred of Bush to diminish any achievement.
+The news media and the Democrat Party got together again from basically 2004 on and did everything they could every day to drive Bush's approval numbers down to drive up hatred of Bush to diminish any achievement.

 When Bush had unemployment of 3.3%, they called it a recession.

-Obama's unemployment rates of phony 6.1%.
+Obama's unemployment rate's a phony 6.1%.

 We're in the biggest recovery you've ever seen.

-So when they've got a poll that shows more people think Obama's worse than Bush, I guarantee this is the kind of thing that worries me, because this will make them mad at us, at the American people.
+So when they've got a poll that shows more people think Obama's worse than Bush, I guarantee this is the kind of thing that worries me because this will make them mad at us, at the American people.

 These are vindictive, vengeful people, these Democrats.